arbexmb/linkapi_challenge/README.md

 The application was developed using Node.js and Express as the back-end programming language and back-end framework, respectively, MongoDB as the database, and Vue.js as the front-end framework.

-In its infrastructure, Docker containers were mounted, to make the building process easy.
+In its infrastructure, Docker containers were mounted, to make the building process easier.

-**OBS:** Unfortunately, I was not able to cover everything that was asked on the challenge.
-However, I hope what I have done was enough to show my skills.
+**OBS:** Unfortunately, I was not able to cover everything that was asked on the challenge, because of the short time I had to develop it.
+However, I have created an API on the backend and a frontend application to consume the API - I hope this is enough to show my skills as a full-stack developer.

 ## Setup